-- Non-administrators are treated as follows: - The command is visible to the user if the user has the Create New Records permission for the target file group, and the user has at least read-only access to some files in the file group. - The user is limited to deleting plan files where the user has read/write access AND the user is the plan file creator.
-If the user does not currently have any plan files that meet this criteria, an error message displays when the user attempts to use the Delete Plan Files command. - Process or workflow elevation is honored for purposes of determining the user's current access level to plan files.
+- Non-administrators are treated as follows: - The command is visible to the user if the user has the Create New Records permission for the target file group, and the user has at least read-only access to some files in the file group. - o The user is limited to deleting plan files where the user has read/write access AND the user is the plan file creator.
+If the user does not currently have any plan files that meet this criteria, an error message displays when the user attempts to use the Delete Plan Files command. - Permission "elevation" due to being the current task owner in a plan file process is honored for purposes of determining the user's current access level to plan files.